RECIPES FROM MIRUKASHI

 Get the recipe ›

-Though often served in Japan as an early course in the meal, I enjoy these lightly sweetened fresh peas at the end as a light and refreshing early summer dessert.
+Though often served in Japan as an early course in the meal, I enjoy these mildly sweetened fresh peas at the end as a light and refreshing early summer dessert.

 Vegetal Desert